sgratzl/d3tutorial/README.md

 ![D3 Data Join Set Relationship](i/join_types.png)

 For each of the cases we have to tell D3 what to do. e.g. when we have more data items than DOM elements, we are in the _enter_ phase and need to specify a way how to create the remaining ones.
-Similarly if we more DOM elements than data items we are in the _exit_ phase and need to take care of removing the superfluous ones.
+Similarly if we have more DOM elements than data items we are in the _exit_ phase and need to take care of removing the superfluous ones.

 Basic workflow: